-The November meeting of the Men's Club was held Friday night, Nov.
+The November meeting of the Men's Club was held Friday night.
+Nov.
 23, at the home of Judge George H. Boyce, 62 Greenway North, with Samuel B. Donnelly, secretary of the Building Trades Employers' Association, as the speaker.
-Mr. Donnelly, in the course of his remarks, showed that solution of the housing shortage was not in sight, but he thinks the peak has been received. not in sight, but he thinks the peak has been reached.
+Mr. Donnelly, in the course of his remarks, showed that solution of the housing shortage was not in sight, but he thinks the peak has been reached.
 He refuted the statement that as wages have gone up the men have done less work; he says it is impossible to get work out of a dissatisfied man.
 He complimented Forest Hills on having the best construction in its houses of any place he has visited.
 The following members were elected: J. D. Wilkinson, 133 Greenway North; Dr. A. Raymond Stevens, Slocum Crescent; Sterrett Thompson, Ingram Street; Earl Hines, Puritan Avenue; Henry Hof, 254 Greenway North.